TannerCarter/redux-shop-shop/README.md

 # Redux Shop Shop

 # Description
-A web application that will be
+A web application store that uses a redux provider to select items you would like to purchase using stripe at checkout.

 # User Story